malinkie/node-timers/readme.md

 // passing no such pollInterval value will create a timer that can be controlled (start, stop, reset) but will
 // not ping you with updates.
 var simple = simpleTimer({pollInterval: 100});

+//Starts keeping track of passed time... simple.start();

+//returns the time that has passed in milliseconds simple.time();
 ```

 ## Reasoning